stsewd/tree-sitter-rst/README.md

 - Comments don't contain inline markup in RST, but we still parse them as RST.
 - Literal blocks are part of the paragraph they precede, not a separate node, except for the expanded form of literal blocks.
+- Should we include the literal block mark as part of the literal block?